fullptr/datamatic/README.md

 * It makes "Attribute access" and "Plugin function" all uniform, which simplifies the implementation.
 * It allows datamatic to add more builtin functions in an entensible way.

-The `builtin` plugin also has some extra functionality and can be found [here](Datamatic/Plugins.py).
+The `Builtin` plugin also has some extra functionality and can be found [here](datamatic/builtin.py).

 ### Plugin Function Arguments
 It is also possible to pass arguments to plugin functions using a `|` pipe syntax.
 For example, suppose you want to create a list of component types that's comma separated.
 You need a comma after each component except for the last one.
 This can be done using the builtin `Comp.if_not_last` function: